National Socialist Council of Nagaland: Leadership and structure

 Isak Chishi Swu and Thuingaleng Muivah, the founders of NSCN-IM, served as the inaugural Chairman and General Secretary of the group, respectively, and S. S. Khaplang served the Chairman of NSCN-K. In February 2019, Qhehezu Tuccu was unanimously elected as the Chairman of the NSCN-IM.
 The post had been vacant since the death of Chishi Swu.
 At the same meeting, Tongmeth Wangnao was elected as the vice-chairman of the NSCN-IM.

 Politically, the NSCN has divided its area of influence into 11 administrative regions based on sub-tribe considerations and administrative convenience.
 In many areas, it runs a parallel government in opposition to the recognized Indian government.
 There are four major NSCN Ministries – Defence, Home, Finance, and Foreign Affairs.
 Moreover, there are five other minor Ministries including Education, Information and Publicity, Forests and Minerals, Law and Justice, and Religious Affairs.
 The most prominent among the group's nine Ministries is its "Home Ministry", which it considers to be "a replacement of the Indian state machinery".
-The heads of 11 administrative regions report to the head of the Home Ministry, referred to by the group as the "Kilo Kilonser".
+The heads of 11 administrative regions report to the head of this Home Ministry, referred to by the group as the "Kilo Kilonser".
 The devolution of the administrative arms of the organisation goes down to the town and village levels.

-The group has also established a government-in-exile called the Government of the People's Republic of Nagaland (GPRN), which interacts with formal and non-formal world bodies and media.
-The GPRN has sent emissaries abroad to garner support and raise funds for the Naga cause.
+The group has also established a government-in-exile called the Government of the People's Republic of Nagalim (GPRN), which interacts with formal and non-formal world bodies and media.
+The GPRN has sent emissaries abroad, mainly to countries that have unfriendly relations with India, to garner support and raise funds for their cause.

 Linkages

 Over the years, the NSCN has developed extensive linkages both within and outside India.

 The NSCN has patronised smaller militant groups in Northeast India, training the groups in warfare and intelligence methods and providing them with logistics for waging war against India.
-The group has connections to India's Naxalite–Maoist groups and is a member of the UNLFW militant group united front.
+The group has connections to India's Naxalite–Maoist militant groups and is a member of the UNLFW militant group united front.

 The group has opened up contacts with international organizations like the United Nations Human Rights Council and the Working Group on Indigenous Populations.
 It is additionally a member of the Unrepresented Nations and Peoples Organization.

 It is alleged by the Indian government that China and Pakistan provide financial support and weaponry to the NSCN.
 Knowledge of China's role in the Naga insurgency was expanded after the 2019 arrest of NSCN-IM leader Anthony Shimray.
 After his arrest, Shimray alleged that he was tasked by Chinese intelligence agencies to gather intelligence on Indian troop deployments in northeastern India.
 On 7 July 2019, the Indian Army busted an NSCN spy camp in Kekru Naga village.
 An additional four camps were targeted by Indian security forces.